loamtor/Rbx-PoissonDisc/README.md

 How I organize the scripts:

-- I create a ModuleScript named "PointDistribution".
+- I create a ModuleScript named "PointDistribution" and put it in ServerStorage under a Folder named "Algaerhythms".
   - I create three (3) ModuleScripts and set their Parent to PointDistribution:
     - Phyllotaxy
     - PoissonDisc